 Fish, insects, earthworms, grain, garbage, marine invertebrates.Back to top

 Shallow cup of vegetation, made of dry grass, twigs, moss, lichens, small roots, or bark, frequently with a stone centrally placed.
 Placed in tree or on ground.

 Mew Gull is not threatened in any part of its range.
-The North American Waterbird Conservation Plan estimated a continental population of 160,000-240,000 birds and rates the species a 9 out of 20 on the Continental Concern Score.
-Mew Gull is not on the 2014 State of the Birds Watch List.
+The North American Waterbird Conservation Plan estimated a continental population of 160,000-240,000 birds.
+The species rates a 10 out of 20 on the Continental Concern Score.
+Mew Gull is not on the 2016 State of North America's Birds Watch List.
 Back to top

 Kushlan, J. A., M. J. Steinkamp, K. C. Parsons, J. Capp, M. A. Cruz, M. Coulter, I. Davidson, L. Dickson, N. Edelson, R. Elliott, R. M. Erwin, S. Hatch, S. Kress, R. Milko, S. Miller, K. Mills, R. Paul, R. Phillips, J. E. Saliva, W. Sydeman, J. Trapp, J. Wheeler and K. Wohl (2002).
 Waterbird conservation for the Americas: The North American waterbird conservation plan, version 1.
 Washington, DC, USA.

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
 Version 2015.2.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.

 Moskoff, William and Louis R. Bevier.
 (2002).
 Mew Gull (Larus canus), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.